Gpl-violations.org: Goals

 In May 2008, gpl-violations.org and the Free Software Foundation Europe Freedom Task Force announced that they were to deepen their previous cooperation.
-The FSFE Freedom Task Force will be focusing on educating and informing, while gpl-violations.org will focus on enforcing the GPL.
+The task force would focus on educating and informing, while gpl-violations.org would focus on enforcing the GPL.

 History

 The gpl-violations.org project was founded in 2004 by Harald Welte.
 Welte was a kernel developer who had been actively enforcing the GPL license on his netfilter/iptables code since late 2003.
 Since then, other developers have given gpl-violations.org legal right to represent them.
-While the Software Freedom Conservancy's GPL Compliance Project for Linux Developers, operates from the USA, gpl-violations.org operates from Germany, Welte's home country.
-Armijn Hemel has been a notable contributor since 2005.
+While the Software Freedom Conservancy's GPL Compliance Project for Linux Developers, operates from the United States, gpl-violations.org operates from Germany, Welte's home country.

 The project has been credited with being the first to prove in court that the GPL is valid and that it will stand up in court.

 Project creator Harald Welte received the 2007 FSF Award for the Advancement of Free Software, partly because of his work on gpl-violations.org.

 From January till October, 2015, the website was offline and no longer resolved.
 It planned to continue its activities in 2016.
 Its activities resumed by November 2015.